General Election Information

 Your nomination can only be supported by two (2) persons (nominators) who also meet the eligibility criteria for the specific election.
 For example:

-• if you wish to nominate as an Academic Staff member, you should seek two nominators from those eligible Academic Staff members;
+• if you wish to nominate as an Academic Staff member, you should seek two nominators from eligible Academic Staff members;

-• if you wish to nominate as a Professional Staff member, you should seek two nominators from those eligible Professional staff members; and
+• if you wish to nominate as a Professional Staff member, you should seek two nominators from eligible Professional staff members; and

 Q6.
 Who can I contact if I have further questions?